Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution: Methodology

-\textbf{Reuse methodology.} To leverage reusable tokens in the first two cases, \systemname~aims to: (1) determine the start and end positions $\gamma, \epsilon$ of the maximum reusable segment; (2) estimate the reuse lifetime $\delta$, i.e., how many iterations the reused segment should be reserved for verification.
+\textbf{Reuse strategy.} \systemname~dynamically identifies reusable token segments from previously rejected drafts and appends them to new drafts to form NPU-friendly workloads.
+Formally, \systemname~aims to: (1) determine the start and end positions $\gamma, \epsilon$ of the maximum reusable segment; (2) estimate the reuse lifetime $\delta$, i.e., how many iterations the reused segment should be reserved for verification.

 Enumerating all possible reuse strategies is of $O(N^3)$ complexity, which is not suitable for online scheduling.
 Therefore, \systemname~adopts a confidence-based and length-first reuse strategy, assuming that drafts aligned with model predictions are more likely to be accepted in future steps.
 Therefore, we identify and retain the longest segment of $\mathbf{x}$ such that $x_i = y_i$ for all $i \in [e+\gamma, e+\epsilon]$, by solving: